Maya Deren: Ritual in Transfigured Time (1946)

 By her fourth film, Deren discussed in An Anagram that she felt special attention should be given to unique possibilities of time and that the form should be ritualistic as a whole.
 Ritual in Transfigured Time began in August and was completed in 1946.
 It explored the fear of rejection and the freedom of expression in abandoning ritual, looking at the details as well as the bigger ideas of the nature and process of change.
-The main roles were played by Deren and the dancers Rita Christiani and Frank Westbrook.
+The main roles were played by Deren herself and the dancers Rita Christiani and Frank Westbrook.

 Meditation on Violence (1948)

 Deren's Meditation on Violence was made in 1948.
 Chao-Li Chi's performance obscures the distinction between violence and beauty.
 It was an attempt to "abstract the principle of ongoing metamorphosis", found in Ritual in Transfigured Time, though Deren felt it was not as successful in the clarity of that idea, brought down by its philosophical weight.
 Halfway through the film, the sequence is rewound, producing a film loop.